stormchaserroleplaying/stormchaserRPG/Attributes/Constitution/index.md

 ## Stamina
 In combination with your recovery die multiplier, your Constitution score determines your stamina maximum.

-If your Constitution score changes, your stamina maximum changes as well, as though you had the new score from character creation.
-For example, if you raise your Constitution score and your Constitution score increases from 13 to 14, you adjust your stamina maximum as though the score had always been 14.
-So you gain 1 stamina multiplied by your class multiplier.
-Or if some effect lowers your Constitution score, your stamina maximum is reduced in kind.
+Your maximum stamina is determined by your Constitution score and [Recovery Die](https://github.com/stormchaserroleplaying/stormchaserRPG/blob/main/Talents/Die/Recovery/index.md#d6-recovery-die) size.
+At minimum, your stamina equals your Constitution score.
+Each time you increase your Recovery die size, your maximum stamina increases.
+If you are missing any stamina at that time, you stay at the same stamina amount.